DeepRLCourse/DeepRLCourse.github.io/docs/index.md

 ## Course Description

 This course provides an in-depth introduction to the field of deep reinforcement learning.
-Initially, we will explore reinforcement learning (RL) in a conceptual and practical manner to help you understand and grasp the fundamental concepts.
+Initially, we will explore reinforcement learning conceptually and practically to help you grasp the fundamental concepts.
 This phase will take place before Nowrouz.
-After Nowrouz, we will delve deeper into the subject, treating it more theoretically.
-The course will cover both classic reinforcement learning and deep reinforcement learning, including interesting topics such as multi-agent RL, offline methods, and meta RL.
+After Nowrouz, we will delve deeper into the subject, focusing on advanced topics.
+The course will cover both classical reinforcement learning and deep reinforcement learning, including interesting topics such as multi-agent RL, offline methods, and meta RL.
 By the end of the course, you will have a solid understanding of how to apply deep reinforcement learning to solve complex problems in various domains.

 ## Learning Objectives